 Lincoln’s Gettysburg Address Memorial is south of Gettysburg in the National Cemetery.
 (National Cemetery tour map) Lincoln made the speech at the dedication of the Soldiers National Cemetery on November 19, 1863.

-It is probably the only monument in the world dedicated to a speech.
-It contains a bust of the president sculpted by Henry K. Bush-Brown, who also created the equestrian statues of Generals Meade, Reynolds and Sedgwick at Gettysburg
+This is probably the only monument in the world dedicated to a speech.
+It includes a bronze bust of the president sculpted by Henry K. Bush-Brown, who also created the equestrian statues of Generals Meade, Reynolds and Sedgwick at Gettysburg.

 They were very few – ten sentences taking only about two minutes.
 No photographs show Lincoln speaking, as photographers were surprised by his quick finish.
 Reports speak of no, or very thin and scattered, applause.

 But the ten sentences quickly came to be regarded as one of the greatest speeches in American history, providing guidance for a nation redefining itself in the middle of a war that threatened its very existence.

 From the tablet in front of the monument

 The Address was delivered

 The site is now marked by the